-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Transpacific Broadband Group International, Inc. will be held at Multi Media Center.
-Ground Floor, Summit One Tower Annex Bldg.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Transpacific Broadband Group International, Inc. will be held at Multi Media Center, Ground Floor, Summit One Tower Annex Bldg.
 530 Shaw Blvd., Mandaluyong City on Wednesday, October 3, 2018 at 12:30 P.M. (lunch), with these agenda:

-- Proof of Notice of the Meeting
+- 1. Proof of Notice of the Meeting

 - 2. Proof of Presence of a quorum

 - 3. Approval of the previous annual minutes of meeting

 - 4. Report of the President

 - 5. Approval of the FY December 31, 2017 Audited Financial Statements

+- 6. Subscription of Stock Option Plan Shares

+- 7. Listing of Stock Option Plan Shares

+- 8. Waiver of Rights and/or Public Offering

-- 6. Election of Directors
+- 9. Election of Directors

-- 7. Appointment of Independent Auditors
+- 10. Appointment of Independent Auditors

-- 8. Adjournment
+- 11. Adjournment